MagicStack/uvloop/docs/user/index.rst

 User Guide
 ==========

-This section of the documentation provides information about how to install uvloop as well as how to use uvloop.
+This section of the documentation provides information about how to use uvloop.

 Installation